Skip to the main content

 • A Prior Learning Assessment can help you gain recognition for your previous work experience or the successful completion of a recognized pre-employment program.

-Financial assistance may be available to you to help fund your apprenticeship training.
-Many loans, grants, and scholarships help pay for expenses such as technical training fees, tools, equipment, living expenses, and family support.
+Financial assistance may be available to you to help fund your apprenticeship education.
+Many loans, grants, and scholarships help pay for expenses such as classroom instruction fees, tools, equipment, living expenses, and family support.
 For more information, visit the Tradesecrets website, drop in to an Apprenticeship and Industry Training office for in-person service, or call the toll-free line at 1-800-248-4823.

 Other funding options are available to Indigenous learners, some of which may apply to apprenticeship programs.
 Check out this list of funding resources for Indigenous students.